Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach: Introduction

-Great efforts have been devoted to data dissemination \cite{liu2020fog}\cite{singh2020intent}, information caching \cite{zhang2021digital, dai2020deep, su2018edge}, and task offloading \cite{shang2021deep}\cite{liao2020learning}, in vehicular networks, which formed the basis of modeling VCPS.
-Further, a number of studies have been studied on predicting \cite{zhang2019cyber}\cite{zhang2020data}, scheduling \cite{li2020cyber}\cite{lian2020cyber}, and controlling \cite{dai2016convex, hu2017cyber, lv2018driving, xu2020vehicular} technologies in VCPS, which facilitated the implementation of various upper-layer applications.
-A few studies have concerned the information quality in VCPS \cite{liu2014temporal, dai2019temporal, liu2014realtime, rager2017scalability, yoon2021performance}.
-Nevertheless, to the best of our knowledge, none of the existing studies have investigated the synergistic effect of cooperative sensing and heterogeneous information fusion by quantitatively measuring the quality of VCPS.
+Great efforts have been devoted to data dissemination \cite{liu2020fog}\cite{singh2020intent}, information caching \cite{zhang2021digital, dai2020deep, su2018edge} and task offloading \cite{shang2021deep}\cite{liao2020learning} in vehicular networks.
+However, none of them have investigated the synergistic effects of cooperative sensing and heterogeneous information fusion.
+A number of studies have been studied on predicting \cite{zhang2019cyber}\cite{zhang2020data}, scheduling \cite{li2020cyber}\cite{lian2020cyber}, and controlling \cite{dai2016convex, hu2017cyber, lv2018driving, xu2020vehicular} technologies in VCPS, which facilitated the implementation of various ITS applications.
+Nevertheless, they are based on assumed sufficient and reliable information collected by the edge/cloud nodes.
+Several studies have concerned the information quality evaluation in VCPS \cite{liu2014temporal, dai2019temporal, liu2014realtime, rager2017scalability, yoon2021performance}.
+However, they only evaluated the quality at the data item level, while ignoring the quality evaluation for the fusing of heterogeneous information.
+Some studies have focused on vehicle sensing and information fusion using deep reinforcement learning (DRL) in vehicular networks \cite{zhao2020social, dong2020spatio, mlika2022deep}, but they are not suitable in modeling multiple vehicle scenarios.
+A few literatures have applied the multi-agent DRL into vehicular networks \cite{xu2023joint}\cite{he2021efficient}.
+However, none of the solutions can be directly applied in VCPS for cooperative sensing and heterogeneous information fusion.
+To the best of our knowledge, this is the first work on investigating the synergistic effect of cooperative sensing and heterogeneous information fusion by quantitatively measuring the quality of VCPS.